 1. Choose cube shelving

-The simplest solution when it comes to home library design is to run bookshelves along the entire length of a wall and up to the ceiling, wherever it is that you have unused wall space.
-Any kind of bookcases or shelving will work, but cube shelving is always a neat and symmetrical way to display your books and ornaments.
+The simplest solution when it comes to home library design is to run bookshelves along the entire length of a wall and up to the ceiling.
+Any kind of bookcases or shelving will obviously work where you have unused wallspace.
+But simple cube shelving is good because you can create a neat and symmetrical display of books as well as other objects and trinkets.
 Whatever kind of shelving you choose, make life easier and find someone to handle the bookcase assembly for you.

 2. Make it minimalist

 Fixed, built-in bookshelves are another option for a home library and are a great way to utilise an unused corner wall space.
-Here, a small home library beside a window forms a chic little home office, styled up with a marble-topped desk countertop, mid-century wishbone chair, and a vintage rug over stunning parquetry floors.
-Need more home office ideas?
-You could also consult with an expert office decorator.
+A small home library beside a window can form a chic little home office.
+Luxe it up with a marble-topped desk countertop, mid-century wishbone chair and vintage rug.

 3. Line a hallway

 Make your hallway more functional than simply acting as a corridor, by lining one (or both) walls with books.
-Whether you go for wall-to-wall, floor-to-ceiling shelving or perhaps just add a few floating shelves, you’ll maximise your space while creating a much more interesting passageway.
+Go for wall-to-wall, floor-to-ceiling shelving.
+Or perhaps just add a few floating shelves, you’ll maximise your space while creating a much more interesting passageway.
 And if you have a wide hallway, consider adding a bench or other home library furniture to create even more functionality and ambience.

 4. Go for Scandi style

-A bright white space comes to life with the pops of colour and contrast that books provide, as you can see in this authentically Nordic living room belonging to a Finnish couple.
-If you have a monochromatic or achromatic living space, adding shelving containing a rainbow of books is an easy and, if necessary, temporary way to introduce colour.
-I’m loving the mid-century chairs in this modern home library, and how good is that statement chandelier?
+A bright white space comes to life with the pops of colour and contrast that books provide.
+If you have a monochromatic or achromatic living space, add shelving containing a rainbow of books.
+It’s an easy and, if necessary, temporary way to introduce colour.

 5. Make use of ceilings

 Love a clean, modern, minimalist home?
-Then reduce visual clutter by storing your books in high perimeter shelving, such as above a doorway and all around the ceiling edges, where the storage will take up no floor space at all.
+Then reduce visual clutter by storing your books in high perimeter shelving.
+For example, above a doorway and all around the ceiling edges, where the storage will take up no floor space at all.
 Simple wooden perimeter shelving like this is a fairly easy DIY or you can find someone to handle it for you.

 6. Set up sculptural displays

 You actually can judge a book by its cover, because a stunning book cover is often just as much admired as the book’s content.
-So if you’ve culled your book collection back to only your absolute favourite, prized, coffee-table style publications, consider displaying them in a way that really shows them off as the treasured design objects they are.
-This 3D display shelving is both practical and visually appealing but obviously is only suited to a smaller book collection.
+Culled your book collection back to only your absolute favourite, coffee-table style publications?
+Consider displaying them in a way that really shows them off as treasured design objects.
+3D display shelving is both practical and visually appealing but is only suited to a smaller book collection.